jgclark/NotePlan-tools/README.md

 - But you can add another custom date format to use by setting the `RE_DATE_FORMAT_CUSTOM` variable (see below).
 The dates matched by this regular expression must additionally be caapble of being correctly parsed by ruby's Date.parse() built-in command, over which I have no control.

 ### Create new Calendar Events
 NotePlan allows for time-blocking, but this only works to its in-built calendar display.
-With npTools you also create full events that are visible and editable in Apple Calendar, or any other apps that use iCloud.
-To do this use the `#create_event` tag is used on a line (task, comment or heading) with a timeblocking command such as `3:00-3:45[AM|PM]` or `3-5pm` or `3PM` and location such as `at Jim's`.
+With npTools you also **create events** that are visible and editable in Apple Calendar, or any other apps that use iCloud, *not just NotePlan*.
+To do this use the `#create_event` tag on a line (task, comment or heading) with a timeblocking command such as `3:00-3:45[AM|PM]` or `3-5pm` or `3PM` and optional location such as `at Jim's`.
 This allows for meeting events to be listed on a day, and also created in the calendar.
-In combination with the date offset patterns above, it further allows scheduling preparation time days or hours before events.
+In combination with the date offset patterns above, it further allows scheduling preparation time (for example) days or hours before events.

+The date of the event is determined in this order:
+1. it will use a `>YYYY-MM-DD` mentioned in the line.
+NB:  date offset patterns get calculated before it looks to create events.
+2. if it's a calendar note, then use that date
+3. otherwise use today's date.

-For example to create a meeting event:
+For example to create a meeting event for a certain day put this in it's daily (calendar) note:
 ```
 ### Project X Meeting #create_event 10:30am at Jim's
 ```